jeanwl/LiveSplitOne-OBS-Layout/README.md

 `%USERPROFILE%\AppData\Local\Google\Chrome\User Data\Default\IndexedDB\https_one.livesplit.org_0.indexeddb.leveldb`
 3. Export splits by browsing https://one.livesplit.org/ on chrome

-You could keep a clean record of your game by using **OBS plugin Source Record**.
+You could keep a clean record of your game by using OBS plugin [Source Record](https://obsproject.com/forum/resources/source-record.1285/).
 You can put the filter on a **Source Mirror** of your game if you use the blurry background.

 If you wish to make your own Custom CSS, I recommend enabling *remote-debugging-port*.